 Healthy relational cords that we create to form intimate relationships.

 It turns out that our need for relationships is natural.
-If unconditional love is the compositional tissue of the universe then how to live without it?
-It also seems that the primary purpose of a planet like Earth is to learn the beings that inhabit it the lessons in love, or how to realize the potential for creating fulfilling relationships based on unconditional love.
-For those who don’t know what the primary purpose of human existence is, here it is, there’s nothing mysterious, inconceivable or complicated about it.
+If unconditional love is the compositional tissue of the universe, then how to live without it?
+It also seems that the primary purpose of a planet like Earth is to teach the beings that inhabit it lessons in love or how to realize the potential for creating fulfilling relationships based on unconditional love.
+For those who don’t know what the primary purpose of human existence is, here it is, there’s nothing mysterious, inconceivable, or complicated about it.
 Nevertheless, humankind obviously has huge problems with this lesson because people are dominated by egotism, coldness, distance, selfishness, insensitivity, helplessness, and destruction.
-The lesson of unconditional love is therefore crucial for personal and planetary equilibrium, and every effort to make humanity aware of it is welcome.
+The lesson of unconditional love is, therefore, crucial for personal and planetary equilibrium, and every effort to make humanity aware of it is welcome.
 After all, the first and fundamental criterion of mental health is the existence of at least one relationship based on unconditional love.
 A person who is absent from one quality relationship in her or his life cannot be called mentally healthy.

 The second subtle dimension (or the eighth one)